ilyao2/FilmFinder/README.md

 use for html form

-if parametr == null then returns all films
+if parameter == null then returns all films

-else get all films witch name contains parametr
+else gets all films that contain parameter in their name

-so it return intersects of 3 pack of films by 3 parametr
+finally returns intersection of 3 pack of films by 3 parameters

 ## View

 1 page with search form and list of films

-filmPoster use my JS script for moving onMouseEnter onMouseMove
+filmPoster uses my JS script for moving onMouseEnter onMouseMove

 i like it)))

 ## My additions

-if DB is empty, init will add some film with genres and actors
+if DB is empty, init adds some films with genres and actors

 ***

-now project haven't web interface for appending models in DB
+for now project has no web interface for appending models in DB

-it need admin panel witch will use web interface
+it needs an admin panel which is going to use web interface

 ***

-front is very ugly, but I'm not an painter, I can make up on a picture
+the front is very ugly, but I'm not a designer, however I can make it according to layout

 but only with clear css, js

-may be bootstrap and JQuery, but i don't like it
+may be using bootstrap and JQuery, but i don't like it

 ***

-the movie search algorithm turned out to be not the most optimal
+the movie search algorithm turned out to be not the optimal one

 but I have thoughts on how to make it a little better

 ***

-this project have my first unit-tests
+this project has my first unit-tests

-# So it my first project with ASP and Entity
+# So it’s my first project with ASP and Entity